tomas-fryza/vhdl-course/labs/02-logic/README.md

    $ mkdir 02-logic
    ```

-3. Use your favorite text editor, such as VS Code, Notepad, etc. and create a new file `assignment.md` in your `labs/02-logic/` folder.
-Copy/paste [assignment template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-1/master/labs/02-logic/assignment.md) to your `assignment.md` text file.
+3. Use your favorite text editor, such as VS Code, Notepad, etc. and create a new file `report.md` in your `labs/02-logic/` folder.
+Copy/paste [report template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-1/master/labs/02-logic/report.md) to your `report.md` text file.

 <a name="part2"></a>